daniele21/webapp-factory/README.md

 # Webapp Factory Template

 Monorepo starter for building SaaS-style products with a **React + Vite** frontend and a **FastAPI** backend.
-The repository is optimised for reuse: configuration is driven by JSON and shared packages, UI primitives live in a factory component library, and infrastructure scripts live alongside the code you ship.
+The repository is optimised for reuse: configuration is driven by JSON and shared packages, UI primitives live in a design-system component library, and infrastructure scripts live alongside the code you ship.

 ## Requirements